andrey-yantsen/amex-auto-save/README.md

 have to provide your AmEx credentials, and the script will save the offers for you.
 It optionally can send notifications to a specific telegram chat.

+# Which cards were tested?

+Just one, unfortunately: British Airways American Express Credit Card

 # Setting up

 ## Option 1, easiest, using docker-compose